incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 author: barnz
 ---

-Ever found yourself needing an aestheticly pleasing and user friendly toggle switch for your website?
+Ever found yourself needing an aesthetically pleasing and user friendly toggle switch for your website?
 But didn't want the hassle of using JavaScript?
 Well, I put together this five step programme just for you!

 <!--more-->

+{{< embed "/embeds/no-js-toggle-switch.html" "100" >}}

 **TLDR**: Complete example available on [Codepen](https://codepen.io/barnz/pen/bGjKxZj).